dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportBulkHfile.md

 ## How to Split Your Data into HFiles {#HowToSplit}

-Before it generate HFiles, `SYSCS_UTIL.BULK_IMPORT_HFILE` must determine how to split the data into multiple regions by looking at the primary keys and figuring out which values will yield relatively evenly-sized splits; the objective is to compute splits such that roughly the same number of table rows will end up in each split.
+Before it generate HFiles, `SYSCS_UTIL.BULK_IMPORT_HFILE` must determine how to split the data into multiple HFiles based on *split keys*, which determine how the data will be distributed into regions.
+The objective is to compute splits such that roughly the same number of table rows will end up in each region.

-You have two choices for determining the table splits:

-* You can have `SYSCS_UTIL.BULK_IMPORT_HFILE` scan and analyze your table to determine the best splits automatically by calling `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `false`.
-It samples and analyzes the data in your file and then splits the data into temporary HFiles based on that analysis.

-* You can call the [SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX](sqlref_sysprocs_splittable.html) to "manually" compute and perform the splits yourself, and then call `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `true`.
-Computing the splits requires these steps, which are described in the next section, [Manually Computing Table Splits](#ManualSplits).

 How your data is split into HFiles has a significant impact on performance; again, the goal is to split the data into evenly-sized numbers of rows.
 {: .noteIcon}

-You'll find detailed descriptions of these steps in the examples in the [Bulk HFile Import Examples](tutorials_ingest_importexampleshfile.html) topic of this tutorial:
+You have these choices for determining how the data is split:

-* [Example 1: Automatic Splitting](tutorials_ingest_importexampleshfile.html#AutoExample) shows how to use the automatic splits computation built into the `SYSCS_UTIL.BULK_IMPORT_HFILE` procedure.
+* You can call `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `false`; this procedure then samples and analyzes the data in your file and splits the data into temporary HFiles based on that analysis.
+[Example 1: Automatic Splitting](tutorials_ingest_importexampleshfile.html#autosplit) shows how to use the automatic splits computation built into the `SYSCS_UTIL.BULK_IMPORT_HFILE` procedure.

-* [Example 2: Manual Splitting](tutorials_ingest_importexampleshfile.html#ManualExample) shows how to pre-split your data using `SPLIT_TABLE_OR_INDEX` before performing the import.
+* You can *pre-split* your data by first creating a CSV file that specifies the split keys to use to perform the pre-splits, and then calling the [`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`](sqlref_sysprocs_splittable.html) to pre-split your table or index file.
+You then call `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `true` to import the data.
+[Example 2: Computed Pre-Splits](tutorials_ingest_importexampleshfile.html#computesplit) shows how to pre-split your data using `SPLIT_TABLE_OR_INDEX` before performing the import.

+* If you want even more control over how your data is split into evenly-sized regions, you can specify the row boundaries for pre-splitting yourself in a CSV file.
+You then supply that file as a parameter to the [`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX_AT_POINTS`](sqlref_sysprocs_splittableatpoints.html) procedure, which performs the pre-splitting, after which you call `SYSCS_UTIL.BULK_IMPORT_HFILE` with the `skipSampling` parameter set to `true`.
+We recommend that only expert customers use this procedure.

 ## See Also